 Whether you're dropping the kids off at the bus stop or rushing to the early morning spin class, it's important to kick start your body with essential nutrients in the morning.
 But is it possible to keep both your schedule and stomach full at the same time?
 Of course, it is!

 When a friend of mine started commuting to work with a smoothie in a to-go cup, I thought he'd gone crazy.
 I had only ever thought of smoothies as desserts.
-But when I asked him about it, he told me about all the healthy things he was putting in his smoothies-- protein, kale, and other veggies.
+But when I asked him about it, he told me about all the healthy things he was putting in his smoothies-- clean protein powder , kale, and other veggies.
 I gave it a try, and to great surprise, it was delicious.
 Here's a healthy breakfast smoothie you can try for yourself.
 Combine 1 cup frozen blueberries, 1 cup kale, 1 cup almond milk, 2 tbsp almond butter, 2 tbsp chia seeds in a blender.
 Mix and enjoy!

 Frozen fruit and other fresh ingredients take only seconds to blend together, making smoothies the perfect breakfast on the go.
 If you need another smoothie breakfast option, try this delicious acai bowl recipe!